 - Samsung UN75MU8000.
 Good TV, but not any less expensive than the X900E for less performance.
 See our review

 - Samsung QN75Q7F.
-Very good High-end TV overall, but the value isn't great compared to the competing X940E and X900E.
+Very good high-end TV overall, but the value isn't great compared to the competing Sony X940E and X900E.
 See our review

 - Sony XBR75Z9D.
 One of the best LED TVs available, but the Sony X940E offers almost exactly the same performance for a lot less money.
 See our review